Board of Directors: Members

 Richard has made many significant contributions in the area of Catholic health care mission integration and leadership training, most recently through his volunteer work on the Mission Achievement Team at Hotel-Dieu Grace Healthcare, Windsor.

-Richard currently serves on the Board of Directors for the hospices in both Sarnia and London and is a member of the Governing Council of the Catholic Health Alliance of Canada.
-He is also active in numerous volunteer ministries in St. John the Divine Parish, London.
+Richard currently serves on the boards of St. Joseph’s Hospice (Sarnia-Lambton), St. Joseph’s Hospice (London), the Hospice of Elgin, the Mother St. Anne Lachance Society, and Brescia University College.
+He also serves as Chair of the Ontario Sponsor Group and is a member of the Governing Council of the Catholic Health Alliance of Canada.
+He is active in numerous volunteer ministries with St. John the Divine Parish, London.

 Richard and his wife Bridget are the proud parents of five children.